oauth-wg/oauth-v2-1/oauth-2.1.md

 issued to the same client.

 Clients MUST prevent injection (replay) of authorization codes into the authorization response by attackers.
-The use of PKCE [@!RFC7636] is RECOMMENDED to this end.
-The OpenID Connect `nonce` parameter and ID Token Claim [@!OpenID] MAY be used as well.
+The use of PKCE is RECOMMENDED to this end.
+The OpenID Connect `nonce` parameter and ID Token Claim {{OpenID}} MAY be used as well.
 The PKCE challenge or OpenID Connect `nonce` MUST be transaction-specific and securely bound to the client and the user agent in which the transaction was started.